TudorMinut/bank-loan-lakehouse-analytics/README.md

 Future improvements could include:
 * More AI powered functionalities
 * Saving the ETL layers in AWS instead of Databricks?
-* Ingesting data from Apache Kafka
+* Ingesting data via streaming from Apache Kafka
 * Adding more advanced data quality checks
 * Using Databricks Auto Loader for incremental ingestion
 * Adding historical snapshots instead of overwriting tables